 Occupant detection probability is most commonly assessed by variants of resampling methods: two observers checking the same sub-sample of burrows for occupants (e.g. Whitehead et al. 2014), or via repeated checks of the same burrows over a time period (MacKenzie et al. 2006; Ryan et al. 2006; Bailey et al. 2007; Baker et al. 2008; Rayner et al. 2009).
 Occupant or playback detection can also be assessed against a different inspection method, such as burrowscoping (Barbraud et al. 2008; Barbraud et al. 2009), grubbing (Ryan et al. 2012) or excavation / study hatches (Barbraud and Delord 2006; McKechnie et al. 2007; Baker et al. 2008; Baker et al. 2010).
-Detection is generally calculated simply as the probability of detecting an occupant, but may be estimated via a form of capture-mark-recapture (CMR) modelling where burrows represent 'individuals' and the presence of an occupant is treated as a 'capture' (Sutherland and Dann 2012; Whitehead et al. 2014).
-It is worth emphasising that to gauge occupancy, apparently unused burrows also need to be inspected.
-This is particularly relevant for those species where burrows entrances can quickly become covered with leaf-litter or mud, making occupied burrows appear inactive.
+Detection is generally calculated simply as the probability of detecting an occupant, but may be estimated via a form of capture-mark-recapture (CMR) modelling where burrows represent 'individuals' and the presence of an occupant a 'capture' (Sutherland and Dann 2012; Whitehead et al. 2014).

 On the other hand, false-positive errors arise when a burrow is incorrectly classed as occupied.
-False-positives might occur during direct inspection due to mistaken identity, i.e. when multiple species occur at a site (Rayner et al. 2008; Cuthbert et al. 2013; Whitehead et al. 2014), or when non-breeding birds are included in breeding bird totals.
+This is minimised by the use of direct inspection tools rather than indirect activity-sign based methods (Rexer-Huber et al. 2014).
+False-positives might occur during direct inspection due to mistaken identity, i.e. when multiple species occur at a site (Rayner et al.

+2008; Cuthbert et al. 2013; Whitehead et al. 2014), or when non-breeding birds are included in breeding bird totals.

 False-positive errors are thought to be less prevalent than false-negative errors (Tyre et al. 2003), mainly because mistaken identity or breeding status should rapidly become rare with even small amounts of observer experience and training.
-False positives are also minimised by the use of direct inspection tools rather than indirect activity-sign based methods (Rexer-Huber et al. 2014).